AmitKumarDas/Decisions/blogs/Diary-2019.md

 ### 23 Apr 2019
 #### component
-- catalog can be renamed to component
+- Catalog can be renamed to Component
-- a component represents a set of resources
+- A component represents a set of resources
-- component will be built programatically
+- Component will be built programatically
 - No YAML
+- Code as be structured as follows:
   - pkg/component/v1alpha1/
   - pkg/component/maya-apiserver/v1alpha1/
   - pkg/component/openebs-provisioner/v1alpha1/
-- BDD can make use of above
+- BDD can make use of above if & when required to install
-- openebs operator can make use of above
+- Openebs operator can make use of above as well

 #### cas config
 - casconfig represent the configurations that can be injected